Chincoteague National Wildlife Refuge: Visitors Center

-Alcohol – Entering the refuge while under the influence of alcohol or drugs is prohibited.

-Disturbing or collecting plants, animals, or artifacts - Please limit the number of unoccupied shells collected to one gallon or less per person per day.
-Shells collected may not be sold or otherwise be used for commercial purposes.

-Feeding or harassing wildlife – Can cause animals to lose their fear of humans, making them more vulnerable to traffic.
-Food from humans can also cause digestive problems among animals.

 Geography

 Chincoteague National Wildlife Refuge is located on the southern end of Assateague Island, an oblong-shaped barrier island that runs along the east coast of Maryland down to the northeast coast of Virginia.
 Chincoteague Bay lies between Assateague Island and the Delmarva Peninsula, and the smaller Assateague Bay separates Assateague Island from Chincoteague Island.
 The wildlife refuge contains multiple environments which house thousands of organisms.
 Since the island's ecology is so varied, it is an integral site for the protection and restoration of multiple species of organisms.
 Since the island is a little closer to the Atlantic Ocean than the mainland, Assateague typically feels the full force of tropical storms before the mainland does.
 It serves as a barrier for the mainland by helping drain energy from the storm and preventing further absorption of moisture into the air.

 Climate

 The average highs for the summer months, June through September, range between 81 F and 85 F. The average low is between 63 F and 68 F as opposed to the average high for the spring and fall seasons which is roughly 64 F with an average low of 47 F. Winter has an average high around 51 F with an average low of 34 F. Rainfall averages 3.68 in per month and typically peaks in the spring and fall seasons.
 On average the warmest month is July and the highest recorded temperature was 102 F in 1999.
 During the summer, humidity is a factor along with heat that may make being outside uncomfortable; especially since there is an abundance of moisture coming from the surrounding waters.
 January is on average the coldest month, the lowest recorded temperature was -2 F in 1982.